ShabaniReza/Library-Management/README.md

     ```

 3.  **Launch with Docker Compose:**

+    This project uses MySQL and Redis and smtp4dev images from docker hob .
+    !
+Remember, you have to set up your mysql password in compose file and stage.py file .

+    !
+In the root folder, create .env file and set up SECRET_KEY in it .
+    !
+Remember you have to put the value of the SEKRET_KEY in quotation marks .
+    Then run command bellow :

     ```bash
     docker-compose up
     ```
-    This command builds and runs the Django and MySQL containers.
-It might take some time for the first build.
+    This command builds and runs the Django, MySQL, smtp4dev and redis containers and also three more container for celery, pytest and locust .
+It might take some time .

-    This project uses MySQL image from docker hub . you have to setting up your MySQL image .

 4.  **Project is Ready!**
     * **Django Admin Panel:** Access it at `http://localhost:8000/admin/`